Inzhenerka/docs.getdbt.tech/website/docs/guides/core-cloud-2.md

 Transition to dbt Cloud's [access control](/docs/cloud/manage-access/about-user-access) mechanisms to ensure security and proper access management. dbt Cloud administrators can use dbt Cloud's permission model to control user-level access in a dbt Cloud account:
 - **License-based access controls:** Users are configured with account-wide license types.
 These licenses control the things a user can do within the application: view project metadata, develop changes within those projects, or administer access to those projects.
 - **Role-based Access Control (RBAC):** Users are assigned to *groups* with specific permissions on specific projects or all projects in the account.
-A user may be a member of multiple groups, and those groups may have permissions on multiple projects. <Lifecycle status="managed" />
+A user may be a member of multiple groups, and those groups may have permissions on multiple projects. <Lifecycle status="managed,managed_plus" />

 </Expandable>